Learn how to differentiate between the different headphone jacks and plugs, how they work, and how they can affect your audio quality.

-- The audio source is unable to produce a balanced output.
+- The audio source cannot produce a balanced output.

-- The cable is not capable of carrying a balanced signal (TS, single-ended TRS connectors).
+- The cable cannot carry a balanced signal (TS, single-ended TRS connectors).

-With the above two concepts, you should know that you can send 4 types of signal from the output (amplifier for example) via a cable to a pair of headphones.
+With the above two concepts, you should know that you can send four types of signals from the output (amplifier, for example) via a cable to a pair of headphones.

 |Output Signal||Jack Connector||Balanced Audio Connection|

-It can be hard to digest if you are reading all this for the first time.
+You’re not alone!
+The technicalities can be hard to digest when reading all this for the first time.
 The part where stereo uses two channels and balanced audio needing two copies of the same signal with reverse polarity tripped me up pretty good, too.

-An easy way to understand is to first acknowledge that we need conductors to send and carry signals.
+An easy way to understand is by first acknowledging that we need conductors to send and carry signals.

 The more signals we need to send, the more conductors we need.

-For example, if we want to send a balanced stereo signal, it needs to send
+For example, if you want to send a balanced stereo signal, you’ll need:

 - one right channel (R+),